Pixel-Talk/CanonSwap/readme.md

 ```
 It is the greatest appreciation of our work!

-## Attention
+## License and Attention
-This project is for technical and academic use only.
-Please do not apply it to illegal and unethical scenarios.
-In the event of violation of the legal and ethical requirements of the user's country or region, this coderepository is exempt from liability.
+This project is licensed under the Research Responsible AI License (ResearchRAIL-M).
+A full copy of the license can be found in the LICENSE file.
+By using this code or model, you agree to the terms outlined in the license.
+This project is intended for technical and academic purposes only.
+You are strictly prohibited from using this project for any illegal or unethical applications, including but not limited to creating non-consensual content, spreading misinformation, or harassing individuals.
+Please see the Use-Based Restrictions in the license for a non-exhaustive list of prohibited uses.
+The authors and copyright holders are exempt from any liability arising from your violation of these terms.

 ## Acknowledgments